Healthcare reform: What you need to know

 On Jan.
 1, 2014, the individual mandate went into effect.
 This mandate requires most Americans to have minimum essential health coverage or they will have a tax penalty from the Internal Revenue Service (IRS).

-Open Enrollment for 2017 coverage is now closed.
-Individuals who recently experienced life changes may qualify for a Special Enrollment Period.
-Open Enrollment for 2018 coverage will begin this fall.
+Once Open Enrollment is closed, individuals who recently experienced life changes may qualify for a Special Enrollment Period to enroll in a health insurance plan.

 Your health coverage options